shibayan/keyvault-acmebot/README.md

 - Azure Subscription (required to deploy this solution)
 - Azure DNS (required to host your public DNS zone)
 - Azure Key Vault (existing one or new Key Vault can be created at deployment time)
-- Email address (required to register with Let's Encrypt)
+- Email address (required to register with ACME)

 ## Getting Started